IHTSDO/release-notes-service/README.md

 - Read published release notes

 ## Permissions
-Set property _rnms.ims-security.roles.enabled_ to _true_ to manage user permissions.
-You may also need update _rnms.snowstorm.url_ to point to the terminology server URL.
+Set property _ims-security.roles.enabled_ to _true_ to manage user permissions.
+You may also need update _snowstorm.url_ to point to the terminology server URL.

 ## Quick Start
 Use Maven to build the executable jar and run: